wadaniel/korali/docs/source/using/install.rst

   - **MPI**
       One way to enable support distributed conduits and computational models is to configure Korali to compile with an MPI compiler.
 The installer will check the *$MPICXX* environment variable to determine a valid MPI C++ compiler.

+  - **MPI4Py**
+      If you need to run Python-based MPI application as computational models in Korali, you will need to install the MPI4py python module, and install Korali via meson using the `-Dmpi4py=true` option.